Bangladesh Students' Union: Independence War

 In February 1971, in an emergency council of the East Pakistan Students' Union, 14 demands were presented regarding democracy.
 It stated, "The original five language-speaking nations in Pakistan, to separate them from the Federation of Pakistan and establish an independent sovereign state with complete autonomy rights and self-determination."

 In February 1971, during the tenth congress of the International Union of Students held in Europe, specifically in the then Czechoslovakia (present-day Slovakia, with its capital in Bratislava), representatives of the Students' Union from Bangladesh presented the just demands and struggles of the people of East Pakistan.
 This significant event had the participation of student representatives from over a hundred countries globally.

 On 1 March 1971, in response to the cancellation of the parliamentary session, the Students' Union organized a protest rally near Baitul Mukarram Mosque and a nationwide strike on 2 March.
 From the beginning of March, student gatherings were organized daily at the Central Shaheed Minar, where the ongoing events and political circumstances were briefed.
-Following the 7 March Speech of Sheikh Mujibur Rahman, Students' Union started their preparations for a prolonged struggle for the independence of East Pakistan.
-At the University of Dhaka's central field, Students' Union initiated military drills and weapons training, including handling dummy rifles, starting each morning.
+Following the 7 March Speech of Sheikh Mujibur Rahman, the Students' Union started their preparations for a prolonged struggle for the independence of East Pakistan.
+At the University of Dhaka's central field, the Students' Union initiated military drills and weapons training, including handling dummy rifles, starting each morning.
 Female activists of the organization also participated in this training.
 Separate brigades were formed in the names of the martyrs and revolutionaries, each taking political responsibilities alongside receiving military training, including guerrilla warfare.

 Furthermore, the Students' Union, from its side, conducted extensive political campaigns in districts and primary branches.
 They organized the Mukti Bahini in rural areas.
 In the villages, they instigated movements among farmers, and under the coordination of the Mukti Bahini, regular parade programs were conducted.
-On the night of 25 March 1971, leaders of the Dhaka University unit of Students' Union, including Aajim and Shushil, along with several others, were killed by Pakistani Forces in Operation Searchlight.
+On the night of 25 March 1971, leaders of the Dhaka University unit of Students' Union, including Aajim and Shushil, along with several others, were killed by Pakistani forces in Operation Searchlight.